-In the United States, sweet corn is the third most-eaten vegetable (USDA, 2018b); however, consuming 100 g of raw (uncooked) yellow sweet corn (a single medium sized ear) provides only approximately 1.3% and 1.0% of the RDA for vitamin A to adult women and men, respectively (Institute of Medicine, 2000; USDA, 2018a; Linus Pauling Institute, 2016).
+In the United States, sweet corn is the third most-eaten vegetable (USDA, 2018b); however, consuming 100 g of raw (uncooked) yellow sweet corn (a single medium-sized ear) provides only approximately 1.3% and 1.0% of the RDA for vitamin A to adult women and men, respectively (Institute of Medicine, 2000; USDA, 2018a; Linus Pauling Institute, 2016).
 Comparatively, lutein and zeaxanthin are the most abundant carotenoids found in fresh sweet corn kernels (Kurilich and Juvik, 1999; Ibrahim and Juvik, 2009), providing on average ~11% of 6 mg/day of lutein and zeaxanthin from 100 g of sweet corn.
 Extensive kernel carotenoid variation has been observed among a limited number of US sweet corn inbred lines (Kurilich and Juvik, 1999; Ibrahim and Juvik, 2009), but a deeper genetic characterization of the US sweet corn germplasm pool is needed to advance breeding efforts to increase provitamin A, lutein, and zeaxanthin levels in fresh kernels.

 The carotenoid biosynthetic pathway has been characterized in Arabidopsis thaliana and is highly conserved in plants (reviewed in DellaPenna and Pogson, 2006; Cuttriss et al., 2011).
-Carotenoid synthesis relies on the methylerythritol phosphate (MEP) pathway to generate the two isoprene isomers, isopentenyl diphosphate (IPP) and dimethylallyl diphosphate (DMAPP), that are the basis of several reactions resulting in the carotenoid precursor, geranylgeranyl diphosphate (GGDP; Fig. 1).
-The synthesis of phytoene by condensing two GGDP molecules via phytoene synthase (PSY) is the first committed step in carotenoid biosynthesis.
+Carotenoid synthesis relies on the methylerythritol phosphate (MEP) pathway to generate two isoprene isomers, isopentenyl diphosphate (IPP) and dimethylallyl diphosphate (DMAPP), that are the basis of several reactions resulting in the carotenoid precursor geranylgeranyl diphosphate (GGDP; Fig. 1).
+The first committed step in carotenoid biosynthesis is the synthesis of phytoene by the condensation of two GGDP molecules via phytoene synthase (PSY).
 Next, two sequential desaturation reactions convert phytoene into lycopene, followed by splitting of the pathway after lycopene into two main branches, α- and β-carotene.

 Lycopene β-cyclase (LCYB) introduces a β-ring at both ends of lycopene, resulting in formation of β-carotene.
 The synthesis of α-carotene necessitates the combined activity of LCYB and lycopene ε-cyclase (LCYE) to add a β-ring to one end of lycopene and an ε-ring to the other.
 Hydroxylation of one or both β-rings of β-carotene produces β-cryptoxanthin or zeaxanthin, respectively.
 Zeinoxanthin is formed when the β-ring of α-carotene is hydroxylated, whereas lutein is produced when both cyclic end-groups of α-carotene are hydroxylated.
 Xanthophyll cycle carotenoids, zeaxanthin, antheraxanthin, and violaxanthin, play a pivotal role in the dissipation of excess light energy via non-photochemical quenching to minimize photoinhibition (reviewed in Jahns and Holzwarth, 2012).
-Beyond the xanthophyll cycle, violaxanthin serves as a precursor for synthesis of abscisic acid—a plant hormone that has a central role in the control of seed dormancy and response to abiotic stresses (reviewed in Kermode, 2005; Kundu and Gantait, 2017).
+Beyond the xanthophyll cycle, violaxanthin serves as a precursor for synthesis of abscisic acid, a plant hormone that has a central role in the control of seed dormancy and response to abiotic stresses (reviewed in Kermode, 2005; Kundu and Gantait, 2017).

 Figure 1.
 Carotenoid biosynthetic pathway in maize.
 Multiple paralogs are associated with some steps in maize.
 The seven quantified compounds are shown in bolded orange text.
 The enzymes in bolded blue text are encoded by candidate genes that are within ± 250 kb of the associated single nucleotide polymorphisms (SNPs) identified in our study.
 Compound abbreviations: GGDP, geranylgeranyl diphosphate; MEP, methylerythritol phosphate.
 Enzyme abbreviations: CRTRB, β-carotene hydroxylase; CRTISO, carotenoid isomerase; LCYB, lycopene β-cyclase; LCYE, lycopene ε-cyclase; LUT, cytochrome P450 ε-ring hydroxylase; PDS, phytoene desaturase; PSY, phytoene synthase; VDE, violaxanthin de-epoxidase; ZEP, zeaxanthin epoxidase; ZDS, ζ-carotene desaturase.